 Below are some facts, stats, and case studies about workplace culture below that have tremendous implications for your business.

-According to Inc Magazine, “company culture,” also referred to as “corporate culture” and “workplace culture,” refers to
+According to Inc Magazine, “company culture,” also referred to as “corporate culture” and “workplace culture,” means

 The shared values, attitudes, standards, and beliefs that characterize members of an organization and define its nature.